croissantking/G3-Personality-Card-USB/README.md

 <br><br>
 <b>Acknowledgements</b>
 <br><br>
 Thanks to 68kMLA's @phipli for his help in working out values of key components on the USB interface when I was still very new at this.
-Without his help, I might not have got this off the ground.
+Without support, I might not have got this off the ground.
 <br><br><br>
 <b>Peter Baran (@croissantking)</b>